 - The growing urgency of the climate change impact and, more recently, the energy crisis has wakened-up a global interest in nuclear energy. - China is still leading the construction market with by far the most reactors under construction.
-However, Chinese companies are currently not still largely dominating the international market as a technology supplier. - In the OECD countries, more and more countries are announcing the launch of new programs or the desire to relaunch the nuclear industry.
+However, Chinese companies are currently not building reactors outside their country.
+Russia is still largely dominating the international market as a technology supplier. - In the OECD countries, more and more countries are announcing the launch of new programs or the desire to relaunch the nuclear industry.
 Beyond the challenges of decarbonizing society, these programs also aim to re-industrialize countries and consolidate their energy sovereignty. - To that end, there are many challenges to be met, particularly in terms of resource requirements, financing in an era of increasing interest rates and controlling costs and deadlines. - Industries have embraced the issue and are using digital technologies (typically digital twin programs) throughout the lifecycle of a reactor to improve performance and safety and reduce costs and lead times.

 - There is much expectation surrounding the SMRs development, a new generation of nuclear reactors that are being marketed as the solution to nuclear power's previous shortcomings.
-The proliferation of initiatives worldwide, the unprecedented volume of investment and the competition between developers will lead to technological breakthroughs and a possible - In addition to technology improvements a successful nuclear renaissance implies: a strong political will, available financing, public opinion (national and local) acceptance and approval processes acceleration.
+The proliferation of initiatives worldwide, the unprecedented volume of investment and the competition between developers will lead to technological breakthroughs and a possible acceleration of the design and development phases. - In addition to technology improvements a successful nuclear renaissance implies: a strong political will, available financing, public opinion (national and local) acceptance and approval processes acceleration.